SandwichMan5/suika3/README.md

 ## Versioning Policy

-* 26.07.0: Initial release of Suika3
+* 26.07.0: Initial release of Suika3 (July 2026)
-* 27.01.0: First major update with new features and improvements
+* 27.01.0: First major update with new features and improvements (January 2027)
-* 27.07.0: Second major update with additional features and optimizations
+* 27.07.0: Second major update with additional features and optimizations (July 2027)
-* 28.01.0: Third major update with further enhancements and bug fixes
+* 28.01.0: Third major update with further enhancements and bug fixes (January 2028)
 * ...

 ---